RomanZavorka/ENGETO_SQL_PROJECT/readme.md

 In the second comparable period in 2018, the mean net salary was (with the basic tax discount) 24 486 CZK.
 The average price per Kg of bread was 24,24 CZK and per litre of milk 19,82 CZK.

-Therefore, for a given salary in 2006, it was possible to buy 995,29 Kg of bread and 1111,08 litres of milk, while for a given salary in 2018 it was 1010.15 Kg of bread and 1235,42 litres of milk; therefore, in the second comparative period, it was possible to buy more of these given foods.
+Therefore, for a given salary in 2006, it was possible to buy 995,29 Kg of bread and 1111,08 litres of milk, while for a given salary in 2018 it was 1010,15 Kg of bread and 1235,42 litres of milk; therefore, in the second comparative period, it was possible to buy more of these given groceries.

-Note: it should be noted here that the value of net pay is also significantly affected by various tax discounts ( for example child, spouse etc.) and so for simplicity only the basic taxpayer discount has been applied.
+Note: it should be noted here that the value of net salary is significantly affected by various tax discounts (for example children, spouse etc.) and so for simplicity only the basic taxpayer discount has been applied.
 ### QUESTION 3
 Which category of food is increasing in price the slowest (has the lowest percentage annual increase)?

-In the results we can see that, on average, the prices of the vast majority of foods are increasing; the exceptions are 'krystalov˝ cukr' (crystal sugar) and 'Rajsk· jablka Ëerven· kulat·' (red round tomatoes), which are decreasing by -1.92% and -0.74% on average per year.
+In the results we can see that, on average, the prices of the vast majority of foods are increasing; the exceptions are crystal sugar and tomatoes, which are decreasing by -1,92% and -0,74% on average per year.

-Therefore, according to the data, the hypothetical food category that is 'slowest in price increase' is 'Ban·ny ûlutÈ' (yellow bananas), which on average increases in price by only 0.81% per year, followed by 'Vep¯ov· peËenÏ s kostÌ' (pork roast with bones) with 0.99% per year.
+Therefore, according to the data, the hypothetical food category that is 'slowest in price increase' is banana (yellow), which on average increases in price by only 0,81% per year, followed by pork roast (with bone) with 0,99% per year.

-In contrast, food with the fastest price increasing on average seems to be 'Papriky' (peppers): 7.29% per year, followed by 'M·slo' (butter): 6.68% per year.
+In contrast, food with the fastest price increasing on average seems to be peppers: 7,29% per year, followed by butter: 6,68% per year.

+Note: in the database we use, the food category names are originally in Czech language, so they have been freely translated.

 ### QUESTION 4
 Is there a year in which the annual increase in food prices was significantly higher than the increase in salaries (greater than 10%)?

-According to the results so far, the largest increase in prices compared to the increase in salaries was observed between years 2013-2012, where prices increased by 5.1% while salaries decreased by -1.56%, so the total difference is 6.66% in favour of the increase in prices.
+According to the results, the largest increase in prices compared to the increase in salaries was observed between years 2013-2012, where prices increased by 5,1% while salaries decreased by -1,56%, so the total difference is 6,66% in favour of the increase in prices.
 Thus, in no year did the difference reach even 10%.

-On the other hand, the lowest or largest difference in favour of salaries was observed between 2009-2008, where salaries rose by 3.16% while food prices fell by -6.42% and the overall difference is therefore -9.58% in favour of salaries.
+On the other hand, the lowest or in other words largest difference in favour of salaries was observed between 2009-2008, where salaries rose by 3,16% while food prices fell by -6.42% and the overall difference is therefore -9.58% in favour of salaries.

-In the period 2010-2009, the increase in salaries was at the same rate as the increase in food prices: 1.95%.
+In the period 2010-2009, the increase in salaries was at the same rate as the increase in food prices: 1,95%.

-We can also observe that in these data the year 2013 is the only year where the mean annual percentage difference in salaries reached negative values; this is also confirmed by the results in results for question 1, where the vast majority of sectors showed a decrease in average salaries in this year.
+We can also observe that in these data the year 2013 is the only year where the mean annual percentage difference in salaries reached negative values; this is also confirmed by the results for question 1, where the vast majority of sectors showed a decrease in average salaries in this year.
 ### QUESTION 5
 Does the GDP level affect changes in salaries and food prices?
 Or, if GDP rises more significantly in one year, does this result in a more significant rise in food prices or salaries in the same or the following year?